-John has a daughter and son, and lives in the Wokingham district.
-He is a keen gardener, an enthusiastic village cricketer, and enjoys sailing, windsurfing, water and jet skiing.
-He wishes the English summer was a couple of months longer, as he finds it difficult to choose between a Saturday at Lords, the Oval, Wimbledon or the Globe whilst trying to fit in his own weekend cricket fixtures!
+John has a grown up daughter and son, and lives in the Wokingham district.
+He is a keen cricketer and cricket watcher, and enjoys swimming, the theatre and cooking.
+He wishes the Engoish summer was a couple of months longer as it is difficult to choose between trips to Wimbledon, Lords, the Globe and the Oval whilst fitting in his own week-end cricket fixtures.

 John entered Parliament in 1987 and was soon made a Minister, joining the front bench in 1989 as Parliamentary Under-Secretary in the Department of Trade and Industry (DTI) for Corporate Affairs.
 Promoted to Minister of State in 1990, he supervised the liberalisation of the telecoms industry.
 He became Minister for Local Government and Inner Cities after the 1992 election where he successfully saw through the introduction of the council tax.

 In 1993 he was made a Privy Counsellor and Secretary of State for Wales in the Cabinet.
 He resigned in 1995 in order to set out the case against the Euro and for lower taxes.